pezzolabs/pezzo/README.md

 npx nx serve server
 ```

 The server is now running.
-In the background, [graphql-codegen](https://www.npmjs.com/package/@graphql-codegen/cli) has generated GraphQL types based on the actual schema.
-These can be found at [libs/graphql/src/@generated](libs/graphql/src/@generated).
-This provides excellent type safety across the monorepo.
+You can verify that by navigating to http://localhost:3000/api/healthz.

-In development mode, you want to run `graphql-codegen` in watch mode, so whenever you make changes to the schema, types are generated automatically.
-In a separate Terminal tab, run:
+In development mode, you want to run `codegen` in watch mode, so whenever you make changes to the schema, types are generated automatically.
+After running the server, run the following in a *separate terminal Window*:

 ```
 npm run graphql:codegen:watch
 ```

+This will connect [codegen](https://the-guild.dev/graphql/codegen/docs/getting-started) directly to the server and keep your GraphQL schema up-to-date as you make changes.

 Finally, you are ready to run the Pezzo Console: